crosetto/SoAvsAoS/README.md

     }
 }
 ```
-and we can write generic and efficient code regardless of the memory layout underneeth.
+and we can write generic and efficient code regardless of the memory layout underneath.
 What's left to do is to check that this is a zero cost abstraction.
 The easiest way for me to check that is using a debugger:
 compile the example with symbols on,
 ```